ossf/wg-globalcyberpolicy/documents/CRA/checklists/OSS_Stewards_Obligations_Checklist.md

 This is a checklist of the requirements Open Source Stewards must fulfill to meet the requirements laid out in the CRA

+An Open Source Steward is defined in [Article 3.14](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#art_3) as:
+> a legal person, other than a manufacturer, that has the purpose or objective of systematically providing support on a sustained basis for the development of specific products with digital elements, qualifying as free and open-source software and intended for commercial activities, and that ensures the viability of those products

 | Check | Area |  Citation  | Requirement  |  Tl/DR |
 | :---: | :--: | :--------: | :---------:  | :----: |
 |  [ ]  | Cyber Policy    | *[Article 24](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#art_24)*  |  1.
 Open-source software stewards shall put in place and document in a verifiable manner a cybersecurity policy to foster the development of a secure product with digital elements as well as an effective handling of vulnerabilities by the developers of that product.
 That policy shall also foster the voluntary reporting of vulnerabilities as laid down in [Article 15](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#art_15)  by the developers of that product and take into account the specific nature of the open-source software steward and the legal and organisational arrangements to which it is subject.
 That policy shall, in particular, include aspects related to documenting, addressing and remediating vulnerabilities and promote the sharing of information concerning discovered vulnerabilities within the open-source community.   | security.md +vuln reporting process/link |